mariaarnesson/flower_house_e-commerce_application/README.md

 - If the edit button is disabled, you need to change the Object Ownership section above to ACLs enabled (mentioned above).

 - Download the CSV file with the secret keys.

+## Connecting the Heroku application to the GitHub repository

+On the [Heroku page](https://dashboard.heroku.com), select the panel of your application that you have already created and press 'deploy'.
+Under the 'Deployment method' category, select the option: 'Connect to GitHub'.
+Below you will find: 'Search for a repository to connect to'.
+Bellow that enter your GitHub username, and your repository name, then press button: 'Search'.
+Underneath you should see the name of your GitHub respository and a 'Connect' button.
+Now there are two options to choose: either use 'Automatic deploys' or 'Manual deploy'.

+I use the option: 'Manual deploy'.
+Next to a option: 'Choose a branch to deploy', select: 'main' and press button: 'Deploy Branch'.
+You have to wait a while while branch main builds up.
+When the branch is build and completed successfully, you will see a message: 'Your app was successfully deployed' and a button: 'View'.
+Enter 'View' to see the live project.
+The live link can be found here - [View the live project here](https://flowerhouse-3853febb8d54.herokuapp.com/).